 C4.5.1.1.2.
 The FMS purchaser may request that the fully nationally-funded LOA utilized for obtaining FMS support for its dedicated foreign training detachment include its detachment personnel's expenses.
 Foreign detachment personnel are not considered IMS because the purpose of the foreign training detachment is for the FMS purchaser to train its authorized officials, rather than obtaining DoD-provided training.
 Allowable expenses on nationally-funded FMS cases supporting foreign detachments include the following payments for its authorized officials while participating in the dedicated foreign training detachment on DoD installations in the United States: 1) commercial medical, travel, lodging, and/or vehicle services directly procured from a commercial source by the FMS purchaser's authorized official; and/or 2) per diem.
 If requested by the FMS purchaser, the authorized dependents of the detachment officials can receive disbursement services limited to payment of medical services, which are paid through the FMS LOA to a commercial provider.
 FMS LOA funds are not permitted to be used to provide disbursing agent support for commercial medical insurance.
 An FMS purchaser's dedicated foreign training detachment is limited to the FMS purchaser's authorized officials participating in non-DoD training within a dedicated space on a DoD installation in the United States for a committed multi-year time period with FMS-procured major defense equipment.
 Since these detachment officials are not IMS, a Security Cooperation Training Management System (SC-TMS) generated invitational travel authorization cannot be processed.
 The lack of a SC-TMS generated invitational travel authorization does not preclude an Implementing Agency (IA), if necessary, from issuing its own invitational travel authorization.
 If requested by the FMS purchaser, the FMS LOA may also include such administrative expenses for the foreign training detachment personnel while they are participating as their government's representative in DoD-hosted exercises in the United States.

 C4.5.1.2.
-For disbursing agent support, the commercial services and per diem must be on a dedicated line using the Military Articles & Service List (MASL) "ADMC0MSERV0FF, Administrative Commercial Services, FMS Purchaser Officials" that is limited to 10% of the current total case value.
+For disbursing agent support, the commercial services and per diem must be on a dedicated line using the Military Articles and Services List (MASL) "ADMC0MSERV0FF, Administrative Commercial Services, FMS Purchaser Officials" that is limited to 10% of the current total case value.
 This line includes the standard "Administrative Disbursing Services" LOA note in Appendix 6.
 Further, any DoD services to administer these payments must be case-funded, as stated in Table C9.T2a.

 C4.5.2.
 Cluster Munitions.
 No military assistance will be furnished for cluster munitions, no defense export license for cluster munitions may be issued, and no cluster munitions or cluster munitions technology will be sold or transferred, unless (1) the submunitions of the cluster munitions have a 99 percent or higher functioning rate; and (2) the agreement applicable to the assistance, transfer, or sale of the cluster munitions or cluster munitions technology specifies that the cluster munitions will only be used against clearly defined military targets and will not be used where civilians are known to be present (Section 7056(b) of the Department of State, Foreign Operations and Related Programs Appropriations Act 2009, Division H of the Omnibus Appropriations Act, 2009, P.L.
 111-8).
 See Appendix 6 for the required LOA Note on Cluster Munitions.
 Cluster munitions are munitions composed of a non-reusable canister or delivery body containing multiple, conventional explosive submunitions.
 This applies to systems delivered by cruise missiles, artillery, mortars, missiles, tanks, rocket launchers, or naval guns that deploy payloads of explosive submunitions that detonate via target acquisition, impact, or altitude, or that self-destruct (or a combination of both).
 Cluster munitions technology includes, but is not limited to, cluster munition components, accessories, attachments, parts, firmware, software, or other related technical data.
 This restriction does not apply to technology used to clear or disarm unexploded cluster munitions.